- American Physical Society Sites

 - Become a Member

-Vision: As a result of collective efforts, physics and related fields will become fully inclusive of all social identities, with a diversity similar to that of the nation, and with an equitable distribution of opportunities and resources.
+Our vision is that as a result of collective efforts, physics and related fields will become more inclusive of all social identities, with a diversity reflective of the nation, and with an equitable distribution of opportunities and resources.